Improving Demand Forecasting in Open Systems with Cartogram-Enhanced Deep Learning

-The new cells after the sufficient iterations compose the input data $\mathbb{X}$ in Eq.~(\ref{eq:input_x}).
+The new cells after sufficient iterations compose the input data $\mathbb{X}$ in Eq.~(\ref{eq:input_x}).
 It can be seen that the areal distribution of the polygons becomes homogeneous after iteration in Figs.~\ref{fig:cartogram}(c) and~\ref{fig:cartogram}(d).
-The homogeneity allows us to predict demand of a newly installed station, in a similar spirit of a mean-field approach.
+The homogeneity allows us to predict the demand of a newly installed station, in a similar spirit of a mean-field approach.

 We use the resultant cartogram to infer a demand of a new station with the help of the adjacent demands, under the assumption that the characteristic of the demand is similar to that of the adjacent stations.
 To verify such a small dispersion of demands in every cell in the cartogram map, we measure the Pearson correlation coefficient after detrending and the coefficient of variation of a cell $i$ for a given year.
 The correlation value $\rho$ captures the temporal similarity between pairwise stations within a cell.
 The correlation in the cartogram map is still as positive as in the original map, giving $0.52\pm 0.1$ and $0.49\pm 0.08$, respectively [Figs.~\ref{fig:CV_P}(a) and ~\ref{fig:CV_P}(b)].
 Our suggested iteration method induces the gradual spreading of stations that may have similar characteristics of demands, in careful consideration of spatial adjacency, keeping the correlation level.